OpenDSA/OpenDSA/RST/source/Glossary.rst

       children.
 As a consequence, the node with maximum key value is at the root.

+   mergesort
+      A sort that requires :math:`\Theta(n \log n)` in the best, average, and worst cases.
+Conceptually it is simple: Split the list in half, sort the halves, then merge them together.
+It is a bit complicated to implement effiently on an array.

    member
    members
       In set notation, this is another term for elements.